 Of course when any lifter is causing the stir Cummings has, in a sport littered with performance-enhancing sanctions, the whispers are there.
 And so is the US Anti-Doping Agency (USADA), who doesn’t go longer than 3-4 weeks without visiting Cummings as part of their random year-round testing.

-The mantra is, and has always been, to be just one kilo better.
+With the IWF World Championships happening this week in Anaheim, the mantra is, and has always been, to be just one kilo better.
 All eyes, as usual, will be on Cummings.

 “He was given a gift, but you can’t just pooh-pooh that,” Jones said.
 “It’s not that he just has it and continues to have it.
 He’s worked from the time he was 10 years old.
 He has not skipped a beat.
 He is absolutely determined, disciplined and focused to do everything he’s asked to do.